bxdoan/bxdoan/README.md

 <div align="center">

-> Challenges are what make life interesting and overcoming them is what makes life meaningful.
+> To act is not necessarily compassion.
+True compassion sometimes comes from inaction.

-> — Joshua J. Marine —
+> — Hinata Miyake —

 </div>